Sue Borchardt Bio

 These animations might describe scientific research or corporate R&D projects, translating them into language that is accessible to folks outside the domain of the researchers (e.g. game-based assessments, cognitive entrenchment, organizational learning).

-Sue can usually turn around a 5 minute animation within 2 weeks.
-One way she is able to work fast is by adopting a “good-enough” approach to art and animation.
-Sometimes, a stick figure is all that’s needed to bring a story to life.
-While she is a one-person shop, handling script-writing/editing, drawing, animation, scoring, and video editing, Sue depends on groups for the up-front collaborative sense-making that serves as the raw material.
-Much of her work is done under contract and not publicly sharable, but she is happy to send links to password protected samples of this work if you drop her an email.
+While Sue is a one-person shop (handling script-writing/editing, drawing, animation, scoring, and video editing) she depends on groups for the up-front collaborative sense-making that serves as the raw material.
+Much of her work before 2019 was done under contract and not publicly sharable, but she is happy to send links to password protected samples of this work if you drop her an email.
 Some samples are also available on the home page of this site.